kleinemmac/burger-builder/README.md

 # Burger Builder
-Burger Builder is a mock application that allows users to customize a burger order and see the updates/price in real time.
+Burger Builder is a mock application that allows users to customize a burger order and see the updates and price in real time.

 ## Purpose
 The purpose of this project was to establish a starting point with the ReactJs framework.